CHOOSING YOUR SPORTS FLOOR

 These are area-elastic floors with a point-elastic surface.
 The deformation area is wide and located on the load distribution layer.
 On the surface, the deformation is very much connected to the specific area size of the load.

 Ball rebound (also called ball bounce) is a mechanical property that determines a surface’s suitability for basketball.
-It is tested according to ASTM F2117 and accounts for two parameters: performance level (average performance of test points must reach a minimum of 90%) and uniformity level (test point deviation cannot exceed 3% of the average of all tests).
+It is tested according to ASTM F2117 and relates to two parameters: uniformity level (deviation of test point cannot exceed 3% of the test averages) and performance level (average performance of test points must reach a minimum of 90%).
 Ball rebound is based on the responsiveness of a ball and its interaction with the surface.

 SURFACE FINISH EFFECT (FRICTION)

 Surface finish effect describes a surface’s response to a sliding foot, typically under dry conditions.
-It is tested according to ASTM E303 and accounts for two parameters: performance level (testing must achieve a value between 80-110) and uniformity level (individual tests cannot vary more than 4 points from the average value); the testing apparatus used for ASTM F2772 is reliable, repeatable, and portable (in the event that field testing is desired).
+It is tested according to ASTM E303 and accounts for two parameters: performance level (testing must achieve a value between 80-110) and uniformity level (individual test results cannot vary by greater than 4 points from the value average); the testing apparatus used for ASTM F2772 is reliable, repeatable, and portable (in the event that field testing is desired).

 Vertical deformation values indicate the ability of the surface to deform under load.
-High deformation may affect the safety of the athlete, causing instability of the foot, while low deformation may cause injuries as a result of immediate impact force.
+High deformation may affect the safety of the athlete, causing instability of the foot, while a low one may result in injuries caused by the immediate impact force.
 The testing and parameters of acceptable results are specific for each type of flooring system (area-elastic, point-elastic, and combi-elastic).

 Before ASTM F2772, sports floors were manufactured to meet the standards of European or German committees.
 These standards were focused on the sporting activities popular in Europe.
-ASTM F2772 is designed toward the needs of North American sports.
+ASTM F2772 is designed toward the needs of North American sports, which makes it the most appropriate standard for Canadian use.
 This makes it the most relevant standard to use in North America.
 To download a complete version of ASTM F2772-11, visit www.astm.org.